-In this methodology, the system provides a picking list to the picker with the most efficient route to pick multiple items at the same time.
-As the clerk collects individual item orders, items are separated into individual bin partitions to reduce/eliminate order errors.
+In this method, the system provides a picking list to the picker with the most efficient route to pick multiple items at the same time.
+As the clerk collects individual-item orders, items are separated into individual bin partitions to reduce/eliminate order errors.

 In most cases, warehouse management systems (WMS) capable of supporting Cluster Picking can also prioritize item picking if there is a need to give priority to one set of orders over another.

-The specialization of pickers on zones and the SKU location knowledge they acquire, combined with the ability to fulfill multiple orders simultaneously, significantly increases the speed and effectiveness of the picking process.
+The specialization of pickers in zones and the SKU-location knowledge they acquire, combined with the ability to fulfill multiple orders simultaneously, significantly increases the speed and effectiveness of the picking process.

 Zone picking is best used in warehouses and distribution centers processing large numbers of SKUs and multiple orders.

-In Wave Picking, orders are grouped and released to pickers at specific points in time during the day and across different zones depending in how long it takes to pick the orders.
+In Wave Picking, orders are grouped and released to pickers at specific points in time during the day and across different zones, depending on how long it takes to pick the orders.
 This is done to align the picking process with specific events such as shipping schedules, replenishment cycles, shift changes, available workforce, etc.

 We have covered two fundamental approaches to optimizing the picking process.
 Now it’s time to introduce the technology aspect.

-Barcode scanners are one of the most simple but effective ways to improve warehouse operations.
-By using barcode scanners, we can effectively identify products, locations, containers and more.
+Barcode scanners are one of the simplest but most effective ways to improve warehouse operations.
+By using barcode scanners, we can effectively identify products, locations, containers, and more.

 Using a combination of barcode scanners and picking lists, warehouse clerks can confirm they are picking the right product for the right customers from the right locations.
 This warehouse technology allows for faster and near error-free collection of data and product validation.